FelipePiotrovski/FelipePiotrovski/README.md

 # Hey!
 I'm Felipe Piotrovski Tasso 👋🏼.

 ### I'm a FullStack Develper student.
-Quick learner, dedicated, and resilient, I don't give up easily.
+Quick learner, dedicated, resilient and don't give up easily.
 Embracing challenges is so exciting for me.
 Committed to enhancing my skills and performance.

 #